 3. For a sweet treat, swap the quail’s eggs for chocolate.

-2. How to make an Easter garden
+4. Make an Easter garden

+An Easter craft ideas can live beyond the holiday.
 An Easter garden can live indoors and if the weather is wet – as it often can be at Easter – it's a wonderful way to bring greenery indoors.

 1. To create this arrangement, first take some well-watered bun moss and cover the plates with spaced out mounds.